In this lawless land, to be an activist or peasant fighting against land grabs and slave labor-like working conditions is courting death.

-Lewis Beale is a former enterntainment writer for the New York Daily News
+Lewis Beale is a former staff reporter for the Los Angeles Daily News, Detroit Free Press and New York Daily News.

 Adapting the upbeat children’s show for Russian audiences in the ’90s proved an uphill battle in a country inclined to tragedy and melancholy.
 And then there was the Russian mafia.

 From 1917 to 1921 it became almost impossible to distinguish between the actions of right-wing vigilantes and the agents of the U.S. government.